PayDock/e-commerce-powerboard-commercetools-npm/README.md

 widget.currencyCode.setPaymentSource(paymentSource)
 widget.setAdditionalInfo(additionalInfo)
 ```
-For wallets you must set form validation state:
+3. For wallets you must set a validation state in the form:

 ```javascript
 widget.setIsValidForm(true);
 ```

-3. Get vault token for the payment
+3. PowerBoard gets the vault token for the payment.

 ```javascript
 widget.getVaultToken()
 ```

-4. We create a payment by updating the existing commercetools api "makePaymentRequest"
+4. PowerBoard creates a payment by updating the existing Commercetools API "makePaymentRequest".

-Create payment using the collected data
+### 7. Create a payment using the collected data

+Create a payment with the collected data using the following function:

 ```javascript
 createPayment({...})
 ```

-In the createPayment function, you must perform 3 actions:
+You must perform 3 actions in the createPayment function:

+1. First you must create the payment.

-- First.
-Create payment, send a request to create a payment in the PowerBoard system - through the extension, using the
+Send a request to create a payment in the PowerBoard system through the extension.
+Use the
-  custom field makePaymentRequest where "widget.paymentId" its unique payment ID from step 3.
+custom field makePaymentRequest where "widget.paymentId" is the unique payment ID from step 3, [Get PowerBoard Payment configuration](#3-get-powerboard-payment-configuration).

 ```javascript
 //example for "Google Pay"